 Create (and stick to) a budget.

 What are you doing to practice Brahmacharya?
-Let me know in the comments below.
+Let us know in the comments below.